PeterCamilleri/games_lessons/01/README.md

 In case anyone should think that this is a diatribe against 'C', it is not.
-I have used that language numerous times in many embedded systems projects where resource constraints required a lean and compact solution.
+I have used that language numerous times in many embedded systems projects where resource constraints required a lean and compact solution and the task at hand lent itself to a structured approach.
 'C' was in its element.
 Using it in a GUI is akin to using scissors to mow the lawn.
 It can be made to work; It's just not a good idea.

 #### The Really Awful Hardware:

+WIP

 #### That Optimized Code Guy: